Adaptive sampling for linear state estimation: Sampling Brownian motion

-Note that equation \ref{reduceRunningCost} is valid even if we replace $\tau_\delta$ with a random time that is a stopping time w.r.t. the $x$-process.
-Thus, the cost (\ref{thresholdRunningPlusTerminal}) becomes:

-If we can describe the dependence of the expected residual time ${\smash{\Exp \left[{\smash{ { \left( T - \tau_{\delta} \right) }^{+}}} \right]}}$ on the threshold $\delta$, then, we can parametrize the cost purely in terms of $\delta$.
-Had we known the PDF of $\tau_\delta$ the computation of the expectation of the difference $(T-\tau_\delta)^+$ would have been easy.
-Unfortunately the PDF of the hitting time $\tau_\delta$ does not have a closed form solution.
-There exists a series representation we can find in page 99 of Karatzas and Shreve~\cite{karatzas-shreve} which is:

-This series is not integrable and so it cannot meet our needs.
-Instead we compute the moment generating function of $(T-\tau_\delta)^+$ and thereby compute the expected distortion.
-These computations are carried out in appendix B. In particular, equation \ref{thresholdJforOneSample} gives the expression:
+These computations are carried out in appendices B and C. In particular, equation \ref{thresholdJforOneSample} gives the expression:

-where, $\lambda = \frac{T\pi^2}{8\delta^2}$.
-Our parametrization in terms of the parameter $\lambda$ reveals some structural information about the solution.
-Firstly, note that the length of the time horizon does not really matter.
-The form of the graph of $J_{Thresh}\left( T ,~1 \right)$ as a function of the variable $\lambda$ is invariant w.r.t. $T$.
+where $\lambda = \frac{T\pi^2}{8\delta^2}$. parametrizing in terms of $\lambda$ reveals some structural information about the solution.
+Firstly, note that the length of the time horizon does not directly affect the optimum choice of $\lambda$.
+The function $J_{Thresh}\left( T ,~1 \right)$ has a shape that does not depend on~$T$.
 It is merely scaled by the factor ${\frac{T^2}{2}}$.
 The behaviour of the distortion as $\lambda$ is varied can be seen in figure \ref{brownianThresholdsBehaviourDiagram}.
 The minimal distortion incurred turns out to be:

 this being achieved by the choice: $\delta^* = 0.9391 \sqrt{T}$.
 As compared to deterministic sampling, whose optimum performance is $0.5\frac{T^2}{2}$, we realize that we have slightly more than 20\% improvement by using the optimum thresholding scheme.